-Exchanges have been extremely well organised and a valued learning opportunity for many years at Lady Hawkins'.
-Currently there is no requirement for DBS checks to be done on adults outside of the UK.
-When Trip Leaders are working on exchange accommodation, details should work activate.

-When Trip Leaders are working on exchange accommodation, details should work actively with the host school to ensure children are placed in an appropriate and safe host family.

-• Useful measures: Host families screened using Pastoral staff expertise, ensure Plan B for all students if there is an emergency (telephone number or safe word) refer to RBr for advice.
+- Exchanges have been extremely well organised and a valued learning opportunity for many years at Lady Hawkins'.
+Currently there is no requirement for DBS checks to be done on adults outside of the UK. - When Trip Leaders are working on exchange accommodation, details should work actively with the host school to ensure children are placed in an appropriate and safe host family. - Useful measures: Host families screened using Pastoral staff expertise, ensure Plan B for all students if there is an emergency (telephone number or safe word) refer to RBr for advice.